 - Overseeing the logistics of data processing;

 - Ensuring that the data is stored securely;

 - Implementing necessary controls for personal data transfers;

 - Ensuring that a retention schedule is adhered to; and

 - Disposing of sensitive data when it’s no longer needed.

 The data processor may be a third-party supplier that the school has hired to complete these tasks, or it may be a department within the school itself.

-Data controllers and data processors are equally accountable for GDPR compliance, meaning that both parties could face disciplinary action in the event of a data breach.
+Data controllers and data processors are equally responsible for GDPR compliance, which means that both parties could face disciplinary action in the event of a data breach.